aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 ##### Row Provisioner.
 This file should be accompanied by a class `php/mynewmodulerowprovisioner.class.inc`.
-This file should conntain the SQL statement used to query the database for data that will be consolidated into a Menu Filter row.
+This file should contain the SQL statement used to query the database for data that will be consolidated into a Menu Filter row.

 [See this file for an example](../../../modules/dicom_archive/php/dicomarchiverowprovisioner.class.inc).